CSC-326/AutoInstall/README.md

 SET GLOBAL sql_mode = "";
 ```

 **NOTE**: This will only work if you don't have any content in: C:\ProgramData\MySQL\data -- That is, you haven't tried creating a MySQL db yet.
+You could delete this directory, but it is not recommended (you can lose all data related to *any* DBs you have previously stored)

 Why we have this mess:
 * http://mysqlserverteam.com/initialize-your-mysql-5-7-instances-with-ease/